oracle/truffleruby/doc/user/compatibility.md

 #### Setting the process title doesn't always work

-Setting the process title is done as best-effort.
+Setting the process title (via `$0` or `Process.setproctitle` in Ruby) is done as best-effort.
 It may not work, or the title you try to set may be truncated.

 ## Features with very low performance